 The downfall of DRIVECLUB is an interesting story.
 What was once set up to be a premiere PS4 launch title is now facing permanent deletion from the PlayStation Store.
 While the game itself isn’t bad, and the critical reception wasn’t anything to brag about, DRIVECLUB never seemed to be in a good place.
-In the video below I go into why this game went from prestige to deletion, and why its still worth playing years after the games troubling release.
+In the video below I go into what happened to DRIVECLUB – why this game went from prestige to deletion, and why its still worth playing years after the games troubling release.

 DRIVECLUB would eventually get its first delay into the spring of 2014 weeks before the launch of the console due to the team needing “more time in order to deliver on their vision.”
 It would eventually be revealed later on that this delay was due in part to the game’s live menus needing more time to fix as well as a general improvement to the online team system and visuals.
 While a delay at launch is a critical letdown for eager fans, even more so when that title was set to be the first “free” offering from Sony’s PlayStation Plus service, the game’s second delay would hurt its reputation among gamers even more.